Chrome Extension Components: A brief overview

 • Adding elements to the webpage

 Access to chrome`s APIs is limited for content scripts.
 If you try to use the tabs API or set the extension badge you will encounter one of the property undefined errors mentioned in the beginning.
-To solve this issue you have to use service worker or popup with those APIs.
-For more details on which APIs you can use, see the docs.

 4. Background - Service Worker

-The background service worker is your extension´s code which runs in the background as the name suggests.
+The background service worker is your extension's code which runs in the background as the name suggests.
 The specialty is that it persists longer: It will start with installing your extension and end with removing the extension or when the browser gets closed.

 Because it's running in a worker context it, therefore, has no access to the DOM.
 If you need information from a webpage, you have to use content scripts and communicate through the message passing API as explained previously.

-chrome background service worker and content scripts
+flow of how Chrome background service worker and content scripts interact

-Note: You have to include "background" as permission in your manifest file.
+Note: You have to include background as permission in your manifest file.

 • Execute code when the user changes the active tab